There is a dedicated effort to get women to lower our expectations.

 Sometimes these demands are packaged as a careful ploy, “She who asks for nothing gets everything.”

-(Spoiler Alert: This is bullshit from a man who has nothing.)
+(Spoiler Alert: This is bullshit.)

 This rhetoric is harmful and misguided.
 We do NOT need to settle for anyone or anything.
 More specifically, we should be extremely mindful of being pressured to “marry down” (e.g. marrying someone with less education, income and from a lower socioeconomic status with overall lower earning potential) while our peers are assortively mating.